Nonoy Baclao: Professional career

+Philippine Patriots

 Weeks after leading the Eagles to its second straight UAAP basketball championship, Baclao signed with the Philippine Patriots, the country's professional team playing for the ASEAN Basketball League.
 Coach Louie Alas saw him reprising his role he had with the Blue Eagles as he backstopped the team's defense.
-To date, Baclao's superb clutch plays off the bench has helped the Patriots win games, especially their rematch against the Singapore Slingers in Manila on November 7, 2009, where they won, 70–53.
+Baclao's superb clutch plays off the bench has helped the Patriots win games, especially their rematch against the Singapore Slingers in Manila on November 7, 2009, where they won, 70–53.
+After briefly returning to Ateneo for the PCCL finals, he made his return to the team against the Kuala Lumpur Dragons.
+The Patriots went on to win the title that season.

+Air21 Express

-He became the top pick of the 2010 PBA Draft, a draft class that featured fellow Blue Eagle Rabeh Al-Hussaini, Letran swingman Rey Guevarra and Sean Anthony.
+Baclao became Air21 Express's top pick of the 2010 PBA Draft, a draft class that featured fellow Blue Eagles Al-Hussaini and Reyes.
+He was signed to a maximum three-year deal.
 He immediately made impact with his first team providing solid defense.

+Petron Blaze Boosters

+In 2011, Baclao, Al-Hussaini and Rey Guevarra were traded to the Petron Blaze Boosters for Danny Seigle, Dondon Hontiveros, Dorian Peña and Paul Artadi.

-However, his performance was not as stellar as that of Al-Hussaini.
-Still, he was awarded as a member of the All-Rookie Team by season's end.
+He was awarded as a member of the All-Rookie Team by season's end.
 On his second year, his minutes went down and was seldom used by the Boosters.

+Air21 Express

 During the 2012 off-season, he, along with Niño Canaleta, Robert Reyes and John Wilson were traded to the Air21 Express.
+Under Franz Pumaren, his play improved and he became more confident in his abilities.
+Against the team that drafted him, he scored a career-high 18 points with four rebounds, two assists, a steal, and a block.
+They qualified for the playoffs of the 2012–13 Philippine Cup, where they were stopped short of the semifinals by the Talk 'N Text Tropang Texters.

+Meralco Bolts

+At the start of 2013, Baclao found himself on the move once again as he and Wilson were traded for the Meralco Bolts' Vic Manuel, Carlo Sharma, and a 2016 second round pick.

+Talk 'N Text Tropang Texters

+Baclao was again traded on October 13, 2013 in a three-team trade that involved Air21, Talk 'N Text, and Meralco, this time landing with the Talk 'N Text Tropang Texters.

+GlobalPort Batang Pier

-Under Franz Pumaren, his play became better and is now among the regularly used players on the team.
-He was again traded on October 13, 2013 in a three-team trade that involved Air21, Talk 'N Text, and Meralco.
-On September 22, 2014 Baclao and Harold Arboleda were traded to GlobalPort for Jay Washington.
-This trade is a part of a multiple team trade between GlobalPort, Talk 'N Text, and NLEX.
+On September 22, 2014 Baclao and Harold Arboleda were traded to GlobalPort Batang Pier for Jay Washington.
+This trade is a part of a multiple team trade between GlobalPort, Talk 'N Text, and the NLEX Road Warriors.
+His usage went down in the 2015 Commissioner's Cup, as he played only four games and averaged .5 points and 3.5 rebounds in 10 minutes.

-On March 14, 2015, Globalport traded him and a 2017 first round draft pick to the Alaska Aces in exchange for Gabby Espinas.